Why I do things differently

-Almost everywhere I look, I see companies needlessly losing sales by using photos that aren’t strategic.
-Images that don’t build trust.
-Images that don’t show what makes them different or present them in their best light.
+Almost everywhere I look, I see businesses needlessly using photos that are hurting their sales.
+Images that don’t present them in their best light; that don’t show what makes them different.
 And it bothers me.

-While some photographers are busy trying to create “art” and most of the others just go through the motions, I obsessively craft images that create desire, inspire trust and increase sales.
-I completely agee with the great advertising tycoon David Ogilvy who said “If it doesn’t sell, it isn’t creative.”
+Most photographers don’t get it.
+Some are busy trying to create “art,” and most of the others just go through the motions.
+My images are crafted to inspire trust, create desire, and increase sales.
+I fully agree with advertising genius David Ogilvy who said: “If it doesn’t sell, it isn’t creative.”

-I love my work and love helping others become more successful.
-Great images are important because we buy with our eyes.
-Every creative decision made is driven by my determination to create beautiful images that quickly and elegantly communicate quality, create desire, build trust, and increase the sales of my clients.
-I know that if my images increase their sales, they’ll come back for more.
-They do, and clients come back again and again.
-Many have been coming back for well over 20 years.
+I love helping others to be more successful.
+Great images are necessary because we buy with our eyes.
+Every creative decision made is driven by my determination to create beautiful images that quickly and elegantly communicate quality, create desire, and build trust, so they’ll increase sales.